Wildberries set for new Putin-approved shareholders Members Public

 Russie, Expliqué

 Hello!
 Welcome to your weekly guide to the Russian economy — written by Alexander Kolyandr and Alexandra Prokopenko and brought to you by The Bell.
-This week our top story is about the appointment of economist Andrei Belousov as defense minister, and what it means for Russia’s war effort.
-We
+This time we look at a new round of U.S. sanctions that seek to “strangle” Moscow’s war machine, and why Russia’s steadily falling

 Au cœur de l'économie russe